oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow-entities.md

 Oro\Bundle\WorkflowBundle\Model\Workflow

 **Description:**
 Encapsulates all logic of workflow, contains lists of steps, attributes and transitions.
+Uses Entity Connector for the connects related entities with workflow entities.
 Create instance of Workflow Item, performs transition if it's allowed, gets allowed transitions and start transitions.
-Delegates operations with aggregated domain models to corresponding managers, such as Step Manager, Transition Manager and Attribute Manager
+Delegates operations with aggregated domain models to corresponding managers, such as Step Manager, Transition Manager and Attribute Manager.

 **Methods:**
-* **transit(WorkflowItem, Transition)** - performs transit with name transitionName for specified WorkflowItem;
-* **isTransitionAllowed(WorkflowItem, Transition)** - calculates whether transition is allowed
-for specified WorkflowItem;
-* **isTransitionAvailable(WorkflowItem, transition, errors)** - check whether transitions available for showing for specified WorkflowItem;
-* **start(data, Transition)** - returns new instance of Workflow Item and processes it's start transition;
-* **getTransitionsByWorkflowItem(WorkflowItem)** - returns a list of allowed transitions;
-* **createWorkflowItem(array data)** - create WorkflowItem instance and initialize it with passed data.
 * **getStepManager()** - get instance of embedded Step Manager;
 * **getAttributeManager()** - get instance of embedded Attribute Manager;
 * **getTransitionManager()** - get instance of embedded Transition Manager;
-* **bindEntities(workflowItem)** - bind all managed entities of specified worklfow item.
+* **start(Entity, data, startTransitionName)** - returns new instance of Workflow Item and processes it's start transition;
+* **isTransitionAllowed(WorkflowItem, Transition, errors, fireException)** - calculates whether transition is allowed for specified WorkflowItem and optionally returns list of errors or/and fire exception;
+* **transit(WorkflowItem, Transition)** - performs transit for specified WorkflowItem by name of transition or transition instance;
+* **createWorkflowItem(Entity, array data)** - create WorkflowItem instance for the specific entity and initialize it with passed data;
+* **getAttributesMapping()** - Get attribute names mapped to property paths if any have;
+* **isStartTransitionAvailable(Transition, Entity, array data, errors)** - check that start transition is available for showing for specified Entity and optionally returns list of errors;
+* **isTransitionAvailable(WorkflowItem, Transition, errors)** - check that transitions available for showing for specified WorkflowItem and optionally returns list of errors;
+* **getTransitionsByWorkflowItem(WorkflowItem)** - returns a list of allowed transitions for passed WorkflowItem;
+* **getPassedStepsByWorkflowItem(WorkflowItem)** - returns a list of passed latest steps in ascending order from step with minimum order to step with maximum order;

 Workflow Registry
 -----------------
 **Class:**
 Oro\Bundle\WorkflowBundle\Model\WorkflowRegistry

-**Description:** Assembles Workflow object using WorkflowAssembler, and return Workflow objects by their names or managed entities.
+**Description:** Assembles Workflow object using WorkflowAssembler and ConfigProviderInterface then returns Workflow objects by their names or managed entities.

 **Methods:**
-* **getWorkflow(workflowName)** - extracts Workflow object by its name.
+* **getWorkflow(workflowName)** - extracts Workflow object by it's name;
+* **getActiveWorkflowByEntityClass(entityClass)** - returns active Workflow that is applicable to passed entity class;
+* **hasActiveWorkflowByEntityClass(entityClass)** - check is there an active workflow for entity class;
-* **getWorkflowsByEntityClass(entityClass)** - gets list of Workflow objects where given entity class is managed entity.
+* **getWorkflowsByEntityClass(entityClass, workflowName)** - returns list of Workflow objects which is applicable to passed entity class.
+Has possibility to get single Workflow object if specify workflowName as second parameter;

 Step
 ----